 - Hazy or discolored water.

-- Heater runs more frequently but the water doesn’t heat normally or evenly.
+- The heater runs more frequently but the water doesn’t heat normally or evenly.

 If it’s not the pH level and the filter is clean, consider other reasons for cloudy hot tub water: